bgre033/ansible-netscaler-certificate-renew/README.md

 * nzs-ansible-1: This is the Ansible host and also runs the web service to host Let's Encrypt challenge files
 * 192.168.126.98: This is the Netscaler management IP

-## Playbook Tasks
+## Ansible Playbooks

 ### le_renew-cert.yml

-* The Let's Encrypt playbook uses the acme_certificate module, https://docs.ansible.com/ansible/latest/collections/community/crypto/acme_certificate_module.html#examples.
+* This Let's Encrypt playbook uses the acme_certificate module, https://docs.ansible.com/ansible/latest/collections/community/crypto/acme_certificate_module.html#examples.
 * With the configuration as it is, the playbook is designed to issue a single certificate with 3 SANs.
 To adjust this you will need to modify the 'san_#' variables in 'nzs-ansible-1' and line #39 in le_renew-cert.yml.
 * To test the script, execute it against the Let's Encrypt's staging URL, https://acme-staging-v02.api.letsencrypt.org/directory.
 You can do this by updating the 'acme_directory' variable.